-Through the Leave for Change program, you can offer your employees a unique personal and professional development opportunity by providing them the chance to participate in a short term international volunteer assignment.
-Some fifty employers have already taken this challenge, participated in more than 500 assignments with great success!
-Cultivate loyalty, commitment and skills development among your employees while contributing to positive, lasting change in developing countries!
+Through the corporate volunteering stream, you can offer your employees a unique personal and professional development opportunity by providing them the chance to participate in a short term international volunteer assignments.
+Some fifty employers, from across all sectors, have already taken this challenge, and have participated in more than 500 assignments with great success!
+Cultivate loyalty, commitment and skills development among your employees while contributing to positive, lasting change in developing countries.

-Through Leave for Change, employers provide an opportunity for their employees to enhance their skills and performance:
+Through corporate volunteering, employers provide an opportunity for their employees to enhance their skills and performance:

 - Ability to adapt